 Additionally you can add a Short Name or even an Icon.

-Choose the action Scope.
+Choose the Action Scopes.
 See Defining Actions for further information.
 Leave the default settings for this example.

-Following the name of the external application, add the URL used for doing a Google search, up to but not including the search term:
+For the action, add the URL used for doing a Google search, up to but not including the search term:

 The text in the Action field should now look like this:

 Click on the drop-down box containing the field names for the

 lakeslayer.
 It’s located just to the left of the Insert button.

 From the drop-down box, select NAMES and click Insert.